Signal Hill, California: Discovery of oil

 Signal Hill changed forever when oil was discovered.
 The hill would soon become part of the Long Beach Oil Field, one of the most productive oil fields in the world.
 On June 23, 1921, Royal Dutch Shell's Alamitos #1 well erupted.
 The gas pressure was so great the gusher rose 114 ft in the air.
 Soon Signal Hill was covered with over 100 oil derricks, and because of its prickly appearance at a distance became known as "Porcupine Hill".
 Today, many of the original oil wells and pumpjacks are gone, although Signal Hill is still a productive oil field and several wells and derricks remain.
 Signal Hill is now a mix of residential and commercial areas.

 The city was incorporated on April 22, 1924.
 Among the reasons for incorporation was avoiding annexation by Long Beach with its zoning restrictions and per-barrel oil tax.
-Proving to be a progressive city, Signal Hill elected as its first mayor, Mrs. Jessie Nelson.
-She was California's first female mayor.
+Proving to be a progressive city, Signal Hill elected Mrs. Jessie Nelson as its first mayor, the first female mayor in the state of California.